ryan-byte/Node-Games-Shop/README.md

 <a name="overview"/>

 ### Overview:
--This web application is a personnal project that is used to order games online, built with NodeJS, Express, MongoDB, HTML, CSS, JS, Bootstrap.
+-This web application is a <b> personnal project </b> that is used to order games online, built with NodeJS, Express, MongoDB, HTML, CSS, JS, Bootstrap.

 <a name="features"/>